MAYHEM-Lab/kmeans-service/site/README.md

 2. Backend Queue
 3. Backend Worker
 4. Backend Database
-In addition, Amazon S3 is used to store the files uploaded by users.
-AWS access key is required to make this work.
+5. Backend File Store: Eucalyptus S3 is used for this.
+Eucalyptus access key is required to make this work.
-Amazon S3 is used by the Frontend and the Backend Worker.

 To make it scalable, all four are setup on different instances on Eucalyptus.
 The Frontend server and the Backend-Worker server also also setup so that these